 FIFA marks matchday balls with a symbol.
 All of their approved balls are marked with the first two;

 - “FIFA Approved”

 - “International Matchball Standard”

-A Glider soccer ball contains a bladder that is made from butyl.
-This bladder keeps the air pressure in longer and it needs to be pumped up on a lesser basis.
+A Glider soccer ball contains a bladder that’s made from butyl.
+This bladder keeps the air pressure in longer and needs to be pumped up on a lesser basis.

 A heavy soccer ball within the recommendations of FIFA weighs 450g.

 The best premium soccer balls will contain all of the FIFA-approved logos listed.